jagroshansingh/jagroshansingh/README.md

 <div align="center" margin="auto">
  <h1>Hi There, 👋 This is Jagroshan </h1>
   A passionate and curious web developer, skilled in MERN stack.
 Proficient in both front-end and back-end with 1400+ hours of coding experience.
-High adaptability and zeal to learn new technologies.
-Aims to leverage knowledge and build user-friendly web applications.
+Possessing high adaptability and eagerness to learn new technologies.
+Aiming to leverage knowledge and build user-friendly web applications while facilitating organizational goals.
   </div>
   </br>
 <table>